 Being ready to purchase your first buy-to-let property or to expand an existing portfolio is undoubtedly a great position to find yourself in.
 That is not to say the path to success is straightforward or guaranteed which is why you should take into consideration our buy-to-let advice.

-Here, we take a look at five factors you would be wise to consider if you are to make the most of your available resources and give yourself the greatest chance of long-term success as a landlord.
+Here, we take a look at several factors you would be wise to consider if you are to make the most of your available resources and give yourself the greatest chance of long-term success as a landlord.

-1) Widen your search
+1) Be open minded with your search location

 You might just find there are other villages, towns and cities in which property prices are significantly lower but rental values do not fall as sharply.
 For instance, if property in a neighbouring location is 25 per cent cheaper than in your town and rental prices are just ten per cent less, it presents a more lucrative proposition.

 Investing in a buy-to-let property in an area without tenants who want to live there is a situation no landlord wants to find themselves in.
 You need to be sure that tenant demand outstrips supply so that you can be confident of letting the property quickly and avoiding void periods.

 You may also want to try and target a particular type of tenant, for example you could run a HMO for university students, or try to attract young families.
 These two types of tenant would have different requirements so you’d need to factor this in when searching for a buy-to-let property.

 Picking a property that is within a reasonable distance of local amenities such as shops, restaurants and bus and train links is usually a good idea, as this will appeal to most prospective tenants.
 You should remember to be in the mindset of where your tenants would want to live when purchasing, not yourself!